hbctraining/publication_perfect/README.md

 | Time | Topic | Instructor |
 :----------|:-------------|:----------|
 | 9:00 - 9:10	| Introduce the instructors and scope of the workshop (lecture)|
-| 9:10 - 9:30	| Introduce the dataset (discussion)
-  -	Discuss how to determine appropriate plotting methods for your data
-  -	Describe the types of relevant plots you would like to include/create
+| 9:10 - 9:30	| Introduce the dataset (discussion) [Discuss how to determine appropriate plotting methods for your data & Describe the types of relevant plots you would like to include/create]
-| 9:30 - 10:15 	| Explore ggplot2 syntax and plots (live coding)
-  -	Examine the ggplot2 syntax for a basic scatter plot
-  -	Customize scatter plot by adding layers to the base plot
+| 9:30 - 10:15 	| Explore ggplot2 syntax and plots (live coding)[Examine the ggplot2 syntax for a basic scatter plot & Customize scatter plot by adding layers to the base plot]
 | 10:15 - 10:45	| Coffee break
-| 10:45 - 11:45	| Discuss creating consistent plots (live coding)
-  -	Create functions for themes to use with all figures
-  -	Define color palettes to keep colors consistent
+| 10:45 - 11:45	| Discuss creating consistent plots (live coding) [Create functions for themes to use with all figures &	Define color palettes to keep colors consistent]
 | 11:45 - 12:15	| Introduce features of cowplot for aligning and labeling plots (live coding)
 | 2:15 - 13:30	| Lunch
 | 13:30 - 14:15	| Introduce features of ggpubr for adding statistical comparisons and ordering of plots (live coding)